-Please note that the Commission only funds new projects.
+Please note that the Commission only funds new single or multi-year projects.
 Therefore if work has commenced on a project and money spent before confirmation of the award of a grant, the Commission reserves the right to reduce the amount of the award accordingly.

-4. In-country Partners or Agents
+5. In-country Partners or Agents

-Please read this new section carefully as there are a number of important requirements charities will need to be aware of before applying for grant aid funding in the 2020 funding round.
+Please read this new section carefully as there are a number of important requirements charities will need to be aware of before applying for grant aid funding in the 2021 funding round.